-On December 2, 2009, Pamela Carpousis ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On November 13, 2009, Keith Bailey ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was a ET-15 Elementary School Teacher at Janney Elementary School.
-Employee was serving in Educational Service status at the time she was terminated.
+Employee's position of record at the time his position was abolished was a ET-15 Counselor at Transition Academy.
+Employee was serving in Educational Service status at the time he was terminated.

-I was assigned this matter on February 6, 2012.
+I was assigned this matter on February 8, 2012.
 On February 16, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Both parties submitted timely responses to the order.
-After reviewing the documents of record, I find that there are no material issues of fact in dispute.
-Therefore, I further find that an evidentiary hearing is unwarranted in this matter.
+Employee's request for an extension of the deadline for submission was subsequently granted.
+Both parties submitted responses to the order.
+After reviewing the documents of record, I find that there are no material issues of fact in dispute and thus, an evidentiary hearing is unwarranted in this matter.
 The record is now closed.